broekm006/Project_Aesir/REPORT.md

 ResultsListActivity:
 - onClick: Loads the Weights or Cardio results screen based on which button is pressed.

+ResultsCardioActivity:
+- calcCalories: Calculates the amount of callories burned based on the activity, speed and time.
+- onConfetti: Releases a infinite stream of confetti to celebrate a workout.

+ResultsWeightsActivity:
+- onItemClick: Loads the details of the requested (clicked on) exercise.

+ResutsActivity:
+- generateGraph: Looks up training data from the database and generates a line & bar chart to display the progression.
+- onAttempt: Releases a infinite stream of confetti to celebrate a workout.

 # Challenges
 // todo

 # Acknowledgements
 Stackoverflow OP